Lvmingjie/RNA-Seq-validation/README.md

 2. PrimersSequences.fasta, this file contains the primer sequences in fasta format.
 Each pair of primers (reverse and forward) have similar name but end with different terminations: _R (reverse) and _F (forward), example - Hv43_R and Hv43_F.

-3. rtPCR_productsAndProportions.txt (file located in the same folder where we run the algorithm), tab-delimited text file containing.Example of rtPCR_productsAndProportions.txt file:
+3. rtPCR_productsAndProportions.txt (file located in the same folder where we run the algorithm), tab-delimited text file containing.
+Example of rtPCR_productsAndProportions.txt file:

         Primer Size Sample1 Sample2 Sample3 Sample4 Sample5